stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

   - Notebooks

 But that's just a drop in the bucket.
 The API can do almost anything that a human can do in the Datadog app.
 You can see all of the API's capabilities in the [Datadog Docs API Reference](https://docs.datadoghq.com/api/latest/).

-You can explore and experiment with the API using our Datadog API Collection in the [Datadog Postman Workspace](https://www.postman.com/datadog/workspace/datadog-s-public-workspace/).
-See [Using Postman with Datadog APIs](https://docs.datadoghq.com/getting_started/api/) to learn more.

 ## Use cases
 If there's something you do more than once in the Datadog app, consider automating it.
 Here are just a few ways that you can harness the power of the Datadog API to optimize your workflows: